marcinjahn/technology-notebook/src/docs/programming/functional-programming/category-theory.md

 That's the *right identity*.

-We can also reverse the order of the morphisms morphisms:
+We can also reverse the order of the morphisms:

 ```mermaid
 flowchart LR